alexyorke/PurelySharp/README.md

 To use PurelySharp in your project, you need to:

-1.  **Install the Attributes NuGet Package:**
+1.  **(Optional) Install the Attributes NuGet Package:**
     The `[EnforcePure]` attribute is defined in a separate package.
 You need to add this to any project where you intend to use the attribute.
+This is not needed if you only want to use the `[Pure]` attribute from `System.Diagnostics.Contracts`.
 Since version `0.0.1` might be unlisted, use the .NET CLI command:

     ```bash
     dotnet add package PurelySharp.Attributes --version 0.0.1